Malaysian passport: Regular international passport

 The regular international passport (Malay: pasport antarabangsa) is the ordinary passport issued to Malaysian citizens for international travel.
 It features a red cover.

 The regular international passport has incorporated biometric features since 1998.
 The biometric passport contains an 8 kB microchip which was developed by a Malaysian technology firm, IRIS Corporation.
 In February 2010, the passport was updated to comply with the ICAO standard on biometric and machine-readable passports, while the pages in a 32-page passport was increased to 48 pages.
 Beginning April 2013, the passport underwent another round of updating by introducing a polycarbonate sheet that holds the passport bearer's information.
 The information is laser engraved into the polycarbonate sheet for added security, including a hologram mini-photo of the passport bearer.
 With this the passport now holds 50 pages instead of 48 pages.
 There is no more 64 pages option since 2011.
 A redesign of the passport's interior pages along with new security features was launched on 15 November 2017.

 A 50-page ICAO e-passport valid for five years costs RM200.
 Senior citizens, children below 12 years old, Hajj pilgrims, and students below 21 years old with proof to study abroad are entitled to half price from normal price.
 Disabled people are entitled to have their passports issued free of charge.

 Previously, a 50-page ICAO e-passport valid for two years was available for RM100.
 On 15 January 2015, the two-year passport option was scrapped in conjunction with the announcement that reduced the normal five-year passport issuance fee from RM300 to RM200.

 The passport is also used by citizens from Peninsular Malaysia to enter the East Malaysian states of Sabah and Sarawak, as these two states have autonomy in immigration affairs.
 However, citizens travelling directly from Peninsular Malaysia may produce a Malaysian identity card, or birth certificate for children below 12 years, obtain a special immigration printout form (Document in Lieu of Internal Travel Document, IMM.114) at immigration counters for social/business visits up to 3 months, and keep the form until departure.

-As of July 2022, Malaysian passports were ranked #13th in the World's Most Powerful Passports Ranking, falling 1 rank from the year before.
+As of July 2025, Malaysian passports were ranked 11th in the Henley Passport Index.